bgoodwinSMU/bgoodwinSMU/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on: Developing an online scheduling tool for bicycle repair
+- 🔭 I’m currently working on: Developing an easy to use and robust online scheduling and reminder tool for bicycle maintenance.
 - 🌱 I’m currently learning: File Organization and Database Management
 - 💬 Ask me about: Statistics or data analysis, or Bayesian Analysis
 - 📫 How to reach me: bgoodwin(@)smu.edu